Ruth Rewald: Regime change in Germany: exile in Paris

 In January 1933 the National Socialists were able to exploit the parliamentary deadlock created by the polarisation of German politics to take power, a development that was rapidly followed by a switch to one- party dictatorship.
 One of the first pieces of legislation passed following the abolition of democracy was the so-called Law for the Restoration of the Professional Civil Service passed in 1933.
 This was designed to remove Jews and political activists opposed to the Hitler government from public sector employment.
 Hans Schaul was effectively excluded from his chosen career as a lawyer in the German justice system.
 In May the couple relocated to Paris, which during 1933 became home to large numbers of political and race-driven exiles from Germany and indeed quickly emerged as one of three unofficial locations for the party leadership of the exiled Communist Party of Germany.
 (The others were Prague and Moscow.)
 In July 1933 their book collection and other possessions caught up with them, or more precisely were delivered to "Maison Biblion", a bookshop where later, for a several months starting in July 1934, Rewald was employed.
 Meanwhile, she continued to progress with her authorship work.
 Schaul's first employment following their arrival in Paris was as a photographer.
 Money was short and they were both obliged to take work where they could find it.
 During 1933/34, their first year in Paris, they lived at four (or more) different addresses in succession, from which some commentators infer that perhaps they did not intend to remain in the French capital for very long.
 They nevertheless quickly became well networked and closely integrated into the community of political refugees of which they were a part.
 Their circle included other exiled German authors, including Käthe Hirsch.

-In the Spring of 1934 the couple made a plan to move on from France, contacting an uncle in the United States who was using the name Marcus Saul for help.
-The plan developed so that Hans decided he would travel first to Palestine and meet up with another uncle, "Uncle Jean" whew s already there, and move on from there to America, while Ruth would relocate directly from France and re-join her husband.
+In the spring of 1934, the couple made a plan to move on from France, contacting an uncle in the United States who was using the name Marcus Saul for help.
+The plan developed so that Hans decided he would travel first to Palestine and meet up with another uncle, "Uncle Jean" who was already there, and move on from there to America, while Ruth would relocate directly from France and re-join her husband.
 The application papers were submitted to the U.S. consulate in Paris via the "Hebrew Immigrant Aid Society" (HIAS).
 In the event, for reasons that remain unclear, the emigration scheme failed: neither of them moved either to Palestine or to the U.S. When the Spanish Civil War erupted, closer to home, in the summer of 1936 they were still both leading a somewhat precarious life together in Paris.
 Rewald continued to produce books.